 At least, not to God.

-I spent last weekend at camp with seven middle school students – my Confirmation class from church.
+One year ago I spent a weekend at camp with seven middle school students – my Confirmation class from church.
 We immersed ourselves in Jesus – His words, His actions, His life experiences – and we ended the weekend with a service of worship.

 Those of you who work with youth will agree that it takes a great deal of faith in the Spirit of God to allow teenagers to design and lead worship for adults.
 Something (SomeONE) told me, in my preparations for this end-of-the-year event, that I needed to trust Him and give the students lots of wiggle room as they planned to lead worship on Sunday morning, for their parents and mentors.